asan6602/LetterBoxedSolver/README.md

 # Notes
-* Done program according to the assignment is located at commit [9fd28e105dd5ee6f551bd3c836efa26fa4dc5911](https://github.com/asan6602/LetterBoxedSolver/tree/9fd28e105dd5ee6f551bd3c836efa26fa4dc5911).
+* Program according to the assignment is located at commit [9fd28e105dd5ee6f551bd3c836efa26fa4dc5911](https://github.com/asan6602/LetterBoxedSolver/tree/9fd28e105dd5ee6f551bd3c836efa26fa4dc5911).
 Subsequent commits are readme / improvements.
 * I don’t like that swear words are included in the solution.
 Found a .txt file of bad words and used that to write a new file that does not include these words.
 Copied a [program](https://www.geeksforgeeks.org/java-program-delete-certain-text-file/) to do this.
 Working txt file is cleanWords.txt
   * The Letterboxed game uses the [Oxford Dictionary of English](https://twitter.com/thegridkid/status/1151191845222998016?lang=en) and filters offensive words.
 * Added a zipfile of my implementation, but in Kotlin.
-Created using Intellij.
+Created using Intellij. solverKotlin.zip

 # Working Program